andrewboni/hexo-soundcloud/README.md

 npm install hexo-soundcloud
 ```

-Then, simply add the `soundcloud.js` file to the `scripts/`folder within the root directory of your Hexo blog.
+Then, simply add the `hexo-soundcloud.js` or `hexo-soundcloud.min.js` file located in `dist/` to the `scripts/`folder within the root directory of your Hexo blog.
 If a `scripts/` folder doesn't exist, create one in the root directory.

 Then, simply add this markup: